goossens/ObjectTalk/docs/About.md

 bad in Computerland.
 Those that have strong opinions about computer languages will have the same views about ObjectTalk.
 I'm wide open to ObjectTalk improvements but they'll have to be within the context of the objectives above.
+Constructive advice is very welcome.
+Bullies, meanies and know-it-alls will be ignored and are advised to develop their own language.

 So what makes ObjectTalk great?

-* It is truly object-oriented as everything is an object (even numbers, strings and functions) with members and member functions.
+* It is truly object-oriented as everything is an object with members and member functions  (even numbers, strings and functions).
 * The language will feel comfortable to everyone who has worked on C-derived languages.
 * Variables are dynamically typed and primitive objects like Boolean,